storybookjs/aem/cli/README.md

-    "aemStoryHeadingComponentResourceType": "{String} The resource type of the component to use as a story heading to separate the content of different stories.", "aemStoryHeadingComponentTitleProperty": "{String} The node name of the title property of the heading component.", "storyRoot": "{String} The name of the story group in AEM.", "aemContentPath": "{String} The AEM content path where the pages in AEM will be created."
+    "aemStoryHeadingComponentResourceType": "{String} The resource type of the component to use as a story heading to separate the content of different stories.", "aemStoryHeadingComponentTitleProperty": "{String} The node name of the title property of the heading component.", "storyRoot": "{String} The name of the story group in AEM.", "aemContentPath": "{String} The AEM content path where the pages in AEM will be created.", "createAEMContent": "{Boolean} Whether or not the story command should create content in AEM."
   }
 }
 ```